Accessibility Tools

 • Keep the surgical site clean and dry.
 Instructions on surgical site care and bathing will be provided.

-• You can resume most of your normal activities in 4 months’ time.
-However, refrain from strenuous activities and lifting heavy weights for at least 6 months or longer.
+• You can resume most of your normal activities in four months’ time.
+However, refrain from strenuous activities and lifting heavy weights for at least six months or longer.
 Gradual increase in activities over a period of time is recommended.

-• Return to sports is recommended only when the foot has regained its normal strength and function and with your doctor’s approval.
+• A return to sports is recommended only when the foot has regained its normal strength and function, provided that you have your doctor’s approval.

 • A periodic follow-up appointment will be scheduled to monitor your progress.